westerndevs/western-devs-website/source/_posts/source-control-for-sql-databases.markdown

 date: 2015-11-18T20:40:31-07:00
 comments: true
 author: simon_timms
-excerpt: "There are a bunch of options for migrating database schema, how can you be sure you've picked the right one?"
+description: "There are a bunch of options for migrating database schema, how can you be sure you've picked the right one?"
 originalurl:
 ---